DOJ investigation: Phoenix Police committed civil rights violations

 It’s the first time the DOJ found a pattern of police discrimination against people experiencing homelessness, Clarke said, and the second time where Native Americans were targeted.

+However, she noted that a consent decree is the vehicle usually used in such cases to advance police reform.

+While Clarke warned that the process won’t be fast or easy, she said it can be done through “collaboration, partnership and cleared-eyed realism about the solutions that can achieve change.”

-City officials have said they intend to fight against a consent decree, arguing it would create restrictions that impede ongoing reform efforts.
+City officials have said they intend to fight against the oversight of a consent decree, arguing it would create restrictions that impede ongoing reform efforts.

 “Just a few moments ago, at the same time as the public, the city of Phoenix received the federal government’s findings report,” Mayor Kate Gallego said in a statement.
 “The City Council will meet this month — in executive session on June 25 — to receive legal advice, better understand the report, and discuss next steps.
 I will carefully and thoroughly review the findings before making further comment.”